 A doctor will examine your feet during every visit and do a thorough foot exam.
 If you have a past history of foot problems, you should inform the doctor and check it more often.
-Your health care provider will help you with all the questions related to the diabetic foot care.
+Your health care provider will help you with all the questions related to diabetic foot care.

-If required, your doctor can recommend a podiatrist who specializes in diabetic foot care or assist you more information about special shoes that may help.
+If required, your doctor can recommend a podiatrist who specializes in diabetic foot care or assist you with more information about special shoes that may help.

 You should keep the following things in mind for a diabetic foot care

 - Be physically active